flespakket/WC-archived-MyParcel/README.md

+# The WooCommerce plugin is archived, look at the following link for the latest version of the MyParcel plugin. https://github.com/myparcelnl

 # WooCommerce Flespakket
 Welcome to the WooCommerce Flespakket repository on GitHub.
 Here you can browse the source, look at open issues and keep track of development.